-Individuals should have adequate redress, including access to the courts and class actions.
+Individuals should have adequate redress, including access to the courts and class actions A class action combines the claims of all the people injured by a particular policy or practice into one lawsuit. .
 They should be given a private right of action to seek restitution for losses they sustain if their adviser violates the Investment Advisors Act (see also Chapter 12, Personal and Legal Rights—Private Enforcement of Legal Rights).

 State laws should provide more effective consumer redress, and better public education on how to seek redress, of financial wrongdoing.

 State laws should provide for criminal penalties against those who commit securities fraud.

 States should strengthen and enforce existing laws on truth in advertising and other consumer protections.

 Individuals who work for broker-dealers and sell investment products should be required to disclose relevant information and conflicts of interest, regardless of the type of license they hold.
 This includes disciplinary actions taken against them, commissions and compensation structure, and other potential conflicts of interest.

 The Securities and Exchange Commission, Financial Industry Regulation Authority (FINRA), and state regulators should work together to improve and publicize the availability of online background checking features.
 States should work together to establish a single website that can be used for checking the backgrounds of state-registered investment advisers, broker representatives, and investment adviser representatives.